cplusplus/SG20/object-model/copy-semantics.md

 _Why is this important?_
 _Why do we want to learn/teach this topic?_

-Copy semantics allows the user to determine how objects of a class get replicated and interact on a value level.
+Copy semantics allows the user to define how objects of a class get replicated and interact on a value level.

 ## Topic introduction